Deep learning with hybrid frequency differencing and principal component analysis for 21-cm foreground and beam mitigation: Dataset

 where $\theta$ is the angular distance from the beam center, and $\theta_{\mathrm{FWHM}}(\nu)$ is the full width at half maximum (FWHM) of the beam at frequency $\nu$.
 The FWHM is calculated as,

 where $\lambda(\nu) = c/\nu$ is the wavelength at frequency $\nu$, $c$ is the speed of light, and $D$ is the dish diameter, which we set to $D = 13.5\, \mathrm{m}$ to match MeerKAT specifications.

-To achieve a more realistic representation of the primary beam, we adopt a Cosine beam model that captures both the main lobe and the frequency-dependent ripple structures observed in holographic measurements of the MeerKAT beam pattern \cite{2021MNRAS.506.5075M}.
+To achieve a more realistic representation of the primary beam, we adopt a cosine beam model that captures both the mainlobe and the frequency-dependent ripple structures observed in holographic measurements of the MeerKAT beam pattern \cite{2021MNRAS.506.5075M}.
 The beam pattern is expressed as:

-where $\Delta \theta_C(\nu)$ represents the frequency-dependent effective beam width of the Cosine model.
+where $\Delta \theta_C(\nu)$ represents the frequency-dependent effective beam width of the cosine model.
 The effective beam width is modeled as:

 where $\hat{\nu} = \nu / \mathrm{MHz}$ is the normalized frequency, $A=0.1$ and $T=20$ define the amplitude and period of the sinusoidal ripple component, and the polynomial coefficients are set to: $a_d = \{3.402 \times 10^{-21}, -3.025 \times 10^{-17}, -1.17 \times 10^{-11}, -2.572 \times 10^{-10}, 3.511 \times 10^{-7}, -3.05 \times 10^{-4}, 0.1645, -50.37, 6704.28\}$, which are empirically derived from MeerKAT beam fitting data.